 You can also try the following recipes:

 As I’ve noted several times, real wasabi and the look-a-like versions made with horseradish usually give a rather intense burning effect in the nasal passages and can even cause the eyes to water.
-If you’ve never tried wasabi, please start slowly, using only a little bit so you have a better experience.
-If spicy foods cause problems for you, it may be best to avoid wasabi altogether.
+If you’ve never tried it, please start slowly, using only a little bit so you have a better experience.
+If spicy foods cause problems for you, it may be best to avoid it altogether.
+Spicy foods can cause gastrointestinal issues for some people because they stimulate the liver and gallbladder, so if you are noticing side effects like diarrhea and nausea, limit your intake.

-The good news is you can find real wasabi.
-That’s important because the real thing has been shown to kill harmful food-borne bacteria, prevent tooth decay, kill cancer cells, help reduce pain caused by inflammation, improve gut health and even be effective as a smoke alarm.
+- The good news is you can find the real thing.
+That’s important because the real thing has been shown to kill harmful foodborne bacteria, prevent tooth decay, kill cancer cells, help reduce pain caused by inflammation, improve gut health and even be effective as a smoke alarm.

-So if you can handle spicy, nasal-clearing foods, adds this remarkably nutritious condiment to your diet today!
+- So if you can handle spicy, nasal-clearing foods, add this remarkably nutritious condiment to your diet today!

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.